datanav/docs/pump-execution.rst

    * - ``_id``
      - String
-     - The ``_id`` value for task-failed entities is fixed and will always be "task-failed".
+     - The ``_id`` value for pump-failed entities is fixed and will always be "pump-failed".

    * - ``event_type``
      - String
-     - The ``event_type`` value for task-failed entities is fixed and will always be "task-failed".
+     - The ``event_type`` value for pump-failed entities is fixed and will always be "pump-failed".

-   * - ``task_definition``
+   * - ``pump_definition``
      - String
-     - The ``_id`` value of the task configuration used to instantiate the task.
+     - The ``_id`` value of the pump configuration used to instantiate the pump.

-   * - ``task_instance``
+   * - ``pump_instance``
      - String
-     - A GUID value representing the instantiated task instance.
+     - A GUID value representing the instantiated pump instance.

    * - ``start_time``
      - String
-     - The ISO-formatted timestamp for the timestamp the task started ("YYYY-MM-DDTHH:mm:SS.fZ").
+     - The ISO-formatted timestamp for the timestamp the pump started ("YYYY-MM-DDTHH:mm:SS.fZ").

    * - ``end_time``
      - String
-     - The ISO-formatted timestamp for the timestamp the task ended ("YYYY-MM-DDTHH:mm:SS.fZ").
+     - The ISO-formatted timestamp for the timestamp the pump ended ("YYYY-MM-DDTHH:mm:SS.fZ").

-   * - ``task_started_location``
+   * - ``pump_started_location``
      - Integer
-     - The absolute index into the log where the corresponding "task-started" entity is located.
-It is used by the task's retry mechanism to "rewind" the log to the last successfully completed run.
+     - The absolute index into the log where the corresponding "pump-started" entity is located.
+It is used by the pump's retry mechanism to "rewind" the log to the last successfully completed run.

    * - ``retry_entities_exist``
      - Boolean